 What treatments are available for Peyronie’s disease?

-- Medicines which support normal tissue-healing.
+- Medication which supports normal tissue-healing.

 - Supplementation to support normal tissue-healing.

-- Acoustic wave therapy/shockwave therapy (SWT)
+- Shockwave therapy (SWT)

 Xiaflex injections (collagenase clostridium histolyticum)

-Surgery for peyronie’s disease
+Surgery for Peyronie’s disease

-Several techniques are currently available:
+Several techniques are available:

 - Nesbit plication.